senisenjaya/senisenjaya.github.io/about.md

 </div>

 <div class="about-text">
-  <h2>Seni Senjaya</h2>
   <p>
-    I am a PhD student at the **University of British Columbia** studying plant systematics and evolution.
-My research focuses on the evolution     and systematics of the ginger family **(Zingiberaceae)**, integrating morphological data and molecular phylogenetics to investigate             patterns of diversification and evolutionary relationships within this diverse group of tropical plants.
+    I am a PhD student at the <strong>University of British Columbia</strong> studying plant systematics and evolution.
+My research focuses on the evolution and systematics of the ginger family <strong>(Zingiberaceae)</strong>, integrating morphological data and molecular phylogenetics to investigate patterns of diversification and evolutionary relationships within this diverse group of tropical plants.
 I am particularly interested in improving phylogenetic resolution using genomic-scale datasets and applying these insights to questions of classification and evolutionary history.
-My current work focuses on the genus *Hellwigia*, where I use phylogenetic evidence to clarify relationships and refine our         understanding of diversity within Zingiberaceae.
+My current work focuses on the genus <em>Hellwigia</em>, where I use phylogenetic evidence to clarify relationships and refine our understanding of diversity within Zingiberaceae.
 More broadly, I am interested in how reproductive biology influences plant diversification.
 I explore the evolution of plant sexual systems and the role of pollination biology in shaping reproductive strategies and evolutionary patterns in Zingiberaceae.
 </p>
 </div>